Certified Guaranty Company

 Certified Guaranty Company, also known as CGC, is a Sarasota, Florida collectibles grading company specializing in comic books and trading cards.
 CGC is an independent member of the Certified Collectibles Group of companies.

-The company was launched in early 2000 and has since gone on to become a notable part of the comic book collecting community.
+The company was launched in early 2000 and has since gone on to become a significant part of the comic book collecting community.
 As of 2021, they have graded over 7 million comic books as well as some of the most expensive CCG cards.

 Process

 Comic books are sent to CGC for grading and encapsulation either directly by the owner through CGC's website or through an authorized dealer.
 People sending in comics themselves can get a 10% discount from CGC by using the "Internet Partners" links on their submission page.
 Comics may also be submitted to the company from an individual who signs up for one of their three paid membership options.
 The company also accepts submissions in person by sending representatives to several comic book conventions.
 Upon receipt, the comics are inspected by one pre-grader for obvious defects (missing pages, etc.) and are then graded by three graders in a temperature- and humidity-controlled environment.
 The grades are not averaged together, as The Head Grader determines the final grade.
 This means that if two graders rate a book at 7.0, for example, and the Head Grader grades it a 7.5, the latter grade prevails.
 The graders look for damage and signs of restoration.
 The comic books are then graded on a scale from 0.5 to 10.
 These numbers correspond with more traditional descriptive grades such as "very fine", "near mint", and "mint", with the higher numbers indicating a better grade.

 In addition to the numeric grade, CGC also uses color-coded labels to categorize comics: